 35.3.16.10 Restricted TWT operation

-When a non-trigger enabled r-TWT schedule is established on a link (the first link) between an AP MLD and a non-AP MLD that forms NSTR link pair(s) with another link (the second link) between the same AP MLD and the non-AP MLD, the AP affiliated with the AP-MLD and operating on the second link shall end transmission of any frames on the second link before the restricted TWT SP starts on the first link, and if the frame transmitted on the second link solicits an immediate response, then the AP affiliated with the AP MLD shall end the transmission of the frame on the second link at least aSIFSTime duration before the r-TWT SP starts on the first link.
+When a non-trigger enabled r-TWT schedule is established on a link (the first link) between an AP MLD and a non-AP MLD that forms NSTR link pair(s) with another link (the second link) between the same AP MLD and the non-AP MLD, the AP affiliated with the AP-MLD and operating on the second link shall end transmission of any frames on the second link before the restricted TWT SP starts on the first link, and if the frame transmitted on the second link solicits an immediate response, then the AP affiliated with the AP MLD should end the transmission of the frame on the second link at least aSIFSTime duration before the r-TWT SP starts on the first link.

-When an r-TWT schedule is established on a link (the first link) between an AP MLD and a non-AP MLD that forms NSTR link pair with another link (the second link) between the same AP MLD and the non-AP MLD and the second link also has another r-TWT schedule established such that the r-TWT SP on the second link overlaps in time with the r-TWT SP on the first link and the r-TWT schedule on the second link has higher priority TIDs negotiated than that of the r-TWT schedule on the first link, then for handling NSTR interference, the r-TWT SP on the second link shall be prioritized over the r-TWT SP on the first link such that any kind of adjustment in the PPDU transmission, either through padding the PPDU or through truncation of the TXOP, needs to be made at the PPDU transmission on the first link so that PPDU transmission on the second link remains uninterrupted.
+When an r-TWT schedule is established on a link (the first link) between an AP MLD and a non-AP MLD that forms NSTR link pair with another link (the second link) between the same AP MLD and the non-AP MLD and the second link also has another r-TWT schedule established such that the r-TWT SP on the second link overlaps in time with the r-TWT SP on the first link and the r-TWT schedule on the second link has higher priority TIDs negotiated than that of the r-TWT schedule on the first link, then for handling NSTR interference, the r-TWT SP on the second link should be prioritized over the r-TWT SP on the first link such that any kind of adjustment in the PPDU transmission, either through padding the PPDU or through truncation of the TXOP, needs to be made at the PPDU transmission on the first link so that PPDU transmission on the second link remains uninterrupted.